sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 # Understanding EFI tables and custom partitions

-EFI tables- In layman's terms, it is a partition(like the C: or D: drive on your windows) which stores 'bootloaders' of various OSs present on your system
+EFI tables- In layman's terms, it is a partition(like the C: or D: drive on your windows) which stores 'bootloaders' of various OSs present on your system.
 'Bootloaders' are programs that are responsible for starting up an operating system.
 On a Windows laptop, you probably have the Windows Bootloader installed by default on an EFI partition.
 You can verify this by opening Disk Management from the Start menu.
 Remember this bit of information, it will be useful later.